-In 2017, the Overland Mountain Bike Club (OMBC) approached the City of Fort Collins and Larimer County requesting that a natural surface mountain bike/hiking trail be built along the western edge of Cathy Fromme Prairie to provide a connection from the Fossil Creek Trail south to Coyote Ridge.
-Because of the potential for wildlife disturbance, possible negative impacts to native plant communities, presence of cultural resources, and landfill compatibility, this trail needs further discussion with Larimer County.
-However, the OMBC requested trail through Cathy Fromme Prairie is shown in this plan (Map 2) in order to obtain initial feedback from the public and adjoining landowners.
+In spring of 2017, the Overland Mountain Bike Club (OMBC) approached the City of Fort Collins and Larimer County and proposed that a natural surface mountain bike/hiking trail be built along the western edge of Cathy Fromme Prairie to provide a connection from the Fossil Creek Trail south to Coyote Ridge.
+The trail alignment on Cathy Fromme Prairie was included on the map of the site in the draft Fossil Creek Natural Areas Management Plan Update in order to obtain initial feedback from the public and adjoining landowners.
 The proposed trail extends beyond the scope of this plan (into Coyote Ridge Natural Area) and includes a trail on Larimer County Landfill property, outside Natural Areas and Larimer County Department of Natural Resources jurisdictions.
 The trail is not a regional trail identified at this time in either City or County master plans.
-The alignment on Cathy Fromme Prairie would go through the 3rd most floristically rich vegetation management unit in all of the urban natural areas, with 109 species of plants in that unit alone (78% of which are native).
-The alignment would also pass by the clump of mature cottonwoods that has provided raptor nesting, roosting, and hunting perches for decades.